twilio/twilio-voice-react-native/test/expo/README.md

     }
     ```

+    It suffices to copy the `secrets.example.json` file to `secrets.json` and
+    replace the content of the file with the `"appleTeamId"` consistent with
+    your use-case.

-2. Prebuild the app for the platform(s) you wish to test on
+3. Prebuild the app for the platform(s) you wish to test on

   ```bash
   yarn run expo prebuild --clean --platform=android